 - 1. The severity of the crime at issue; - 2.
 Whether the suspect poses an immediate threat to the safety of law enforcement officers or others; and - 3.
 Whether the suspect is actively resisting arrest or attempting to evade arrest by flight. - a.
 The reasonableness of an officer's response to resistance must be judged from the perspective of a reasonable officer on scene, rather than with the 20/20 vision of hindsight. - b.
-The calculus of reasonableness must embody allowance for the fact that police officers are often forced to make split-second judgments about the amount of force that is necessary in a particular situation, in circumstances that are tense, uncertain and rapidly evolving.

-• The decision to deploy a canine for criminal apprehension shall be based upon the aforementioned criteria.
+The calculus of reasonableness must embody allowance for the fact that police officers are often forced to make split-second judgments about the amount of force that is necessary in a particular situation, in circumstances that are tense, uncertain and rapidly evolving. - The decision to deploy a canine for criminal apprehension shall be based upon the aforementioned criteria.

-D. Use of the Police Canine For Tracking
+E. Use of the Police Canine For Tracking (CALEA 41.1.5a)

-- 1. All tracking is done with the canine on a leash utilizing the tracking harness.
-The choice of the leash shall be made by the canine handler based on the environment and terrain (Calea 41.1.5a). - a.
+1. All tracking is done with the canine on a leash utilizing the tracking harness.
+The choice of the leash shall be made by the canine handler based on the environment and terrain (CALEA 41.1.5a).

+- a.
 The long leash may be used in open terrain for control of the canine while still allowing as much area as possible to be searched. - b.
 The short leash may be used in urban areas where sight distances are shorter in order to enable the canine handler to have greater control over and maintain constant visual contact with the canine. - 2.
 A canine team may be utilized at any crime scene where the offender has fled on foot and it is possible that the offender could be located and/or evidence recovered.
-Canine teams may also be used to search for lost or missing persons (Calea 41.1.5a). - 3.
+Canine teams may also be used to search for lost or missing persons (CALEA 41.1.5a). - 3.
 A canine team may be used to conduct a track if the suspect is wanted for a felony, a crime of violence, or is reasonably believed to be armed. - 4.
 Whenever a canine team is deployed for the purpose of performing a track, the handler will announce loudly and clearly that a canine will be deployed and that anyone approached by the canine should announce their presence and remain still. - a.
 The announcement will be made unless the supervisor authorizing the deployment reasonably believes that the suspect is armed and the verbal warnings will cause unnecessary danger to the officer or others. - b.
 If an announcement is made, the canine handler shall wait a sufficient period of time between the announcement and the canine deployment to allow the suspect to surrender. - c.
 At least one cover officer will follow the canine team on the track unless otherwise directed by a supervisor. - d.
-Canines shall not be used to search for other animals (Calea 41.1.5a).
+Canines shall not be used to search for other animals (CALEA 41.1.5a). - e.

-- e.
 Before authorizing the use of a canine team, the supervisor must weigh the urgency of locating the person with the risk of the person being bitten by the canine. - f.
 Canine teams can be used to locate small children, especially if there is a reasonable suspicion of foul play or a belief that serious bodily harm or death will occur if the child is not located immediately.
-When the use of a canine is deemed necessary, the risks of an accidental bite to the subject shall be explained to the parents or next of kin and their approval obtained before using the dog. - 5.
-Limitations on canine usage may exist based on team capabilities, training, environment, behavioral nature of a canine, etc. Canine handlers will evaluate whether limitations may impair or prevent the usage of a canine and discuss all concerns with a supervisor.
-(Calea 41.1.5a).
+When the use of a canine is deemed necessary, the risks of an accidental bite to the subject shall be explained to the parents or next of kin and their approval obtained before using the dog.